Shooting in Austria

 Roy, Vienna 1995 #01 © Andreas H. Bitesnich

-Interestingly enough, one of his former assistants, Mario Schmolka has become one of the most well-known photographers of contemporary fashion and portrait photography.
+Interestingly, one of his former assistants, Mario Schmolka, has become a leading figure in contemporary fashion and portrait photography.

-Mario Schmolka was born in 1975 in Vienna.
-After finishing his studies in Vienna and then in Milan, he moved there where he got involved in productions for clients such as Moschino, Prada, Versace, to name a few.
+Born in Vienna in 1975, Schmolka pursued his studies in Vienna and later Milan, where he became involved in high-profile productions for brands such as Moschino, Prada, and Versace.

-After his return to Vienna he worked independently for international brands and magazines such as the German Vogue, the Italian Vanity Fair, Glamour or Marie Claire, as well as the Austrian fashion and photography magazine Peng!
-The photos from his first book ‘Intense’ (published in 2005) were exhibited twice in Vienna.
-Besides his fashion and beauty work, he also portrayed several celebrities including Bar Refaeli, Manolo Blahnik and Tommy Hilfiger.
-In 2012 he won the Austrian Fashion Award.
+After returning to Vienna, he established himself as an independent photographer, working with international brands and publications such as Vogue Germany, Vanity Fair Italia, Glamour, and Marie Claire, as well as the Austrian fashion and photography magazine Peng!.
+His first book, Intense (2005), was accompanied by two exhibitions in Vienna.
+In addition to his work in fashion and beauty photography, he has also captured portraits of celebrities, including Bar Refaeli, Manolo Blahnik, and Tommy Hilfiger.
+In 2012, he received the Austrian Fashion Award.

 Mark van der Loo shot by © Mario Schmolka

-In the 21st century Austria is still playing an outstanding role in the progression of photography, just like it did 200 years ago.
-Plenty of museums, galleries and festivals provide and popularize the art of photography among tourists and Austrian citizens.
-Westlicht and Ostlicht galleries in Vienna are scenes for many historic and contemporary exhibitions and festivals, such as the Vienna Photobook Festival which allows amatour and professional artists to sell their own photobooks.
+In the 21st century, Austria continues to play a significant role in the evolution of photography, just as it did 200 years ago.
+Numerous museums, galleries, and festivals promote and celebrate photography among both tourists and locals.
+Vienna’s WestLicht and OstLicht galleries serve as key venues for historical and contemporary exhibitions, as well as festivals such as the Vienna Photobook Festival, which provides a platform for amateur and professional artists to showcase and sell their photobooks.

 This site uses cookies, read our policy here